Skip to content

 chronos the asynchronous framework used by nim-libp2p

-Next, we'll create an helper procedure to create our switches.
+Next, we'll create a helper procedure to create our switches.
 A switch needs a bit of configuration, and it will be easier to do this configuration only once:

 proc createSwitch(ma: MultiAddress, rng: ref HmacDrbgContext): Switch =